dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 end
 ```

-Since this is a change at middleware level, you need to stop the docker services using `Ctrl+C` and start them again.
+Since this is a change at middleware level, you need to stop the Docker services using `Ctrl+C` and start them again.

 ```bash
 docker-compose down